Nastase/pedro-anastacio-com/content/posts/2024-books/index.md

 ---
 date: 2025-01-17
 description: "In 2024, I read a life record of 26 books.
-Not every one of them was good enough to remember, which is why I want to share with you two of the twenty'six that really resonated with meÇ one fiction and one non'fiction.
+Not every one of them was good enough to remember, which is why I want to share with you two of the twenty'six that really resonated with me one fiction and one non-fiction.
 Keep reading, and I'll tell you everything!"
 image: "/posts/2024-books/images/book_glasses.jpg"
 lastmod: 2025-01-17
 showTableOfContents: false